US STOCKS-S&P 500 ends lower as new COVID storm clouds overshadow stimulus passage

 On the economic front, consumer confidence unexpectedly dropped while sales of pre-owned U.S. homes posted their first decline in six months.

+Of the 11 major sectors in the S&P 500, only tech and real estate ended the session in positive territory.

-Tesla Inc closed lower, extending its slide on its second day as a S&P 500 constituent.
+Tesla Inc fell 1.5%, extending its slide on its second day as a S&P 500 constituent.

 Reporting by Stephen Culp; Additional reporting by Noel Randewich; Editing by Cynthia Osterman